+Congratulations!
 A new camera is a wonderful thing.
 It doesn’t have to be brand new, it could be gently used, it could be handed to you from a family member, wherever it came from, you have it now.
+It could be a DSLR, or even a home security camera or even a dash cam from BBMC!
 So the next question is what do you do?

 Build Skill Over Time

 You know how you always have your smartphone on hand?
 Get in the habit of always having your camera with you.
 You’ll never learn from the shots that you miss.
-Shoot a lot and be ok that you won’t like the turnout of everything that you shoot.
-Practice what you learn in your classes and online.
-Give yourself little challenges and projects.
-Consider joining a local camera club.
-Many meet regularly and offer tutorials and interesting speakers.
-Some are very competition oriented so be aware of the club’s goals before joining.
-Consider going on photowalks or signing up for workshops where you actually get to make photos as opposed to sitting in a chair watching someone else work – practice makes perfect..
+Shoot a lot and be okay that you won’t like the turnout of everything that you shoot.
+Practice what you learn and give yourself little challenges and projects.

 Equip Yourself Properly

-Photography and videography are not about advertising a brand or how much you spent on your camera.
-I strongly recommend ditching the nice strap that came with the camera in the box.
-While they are all pretty, they all tell others that you have an expensive camera, who made it and sometimes what model it is.
-I understand that we are a very brand-oriented society, but you will be better served by a quality non-slip strap that allows you to carry your camera subtly and without a bunch of big letters and flashing lights.
-My personal favourite is this one from Think Tank Photo.
+Photography and videography are not about advertising a brand or how much you’ve spent on your camera.
+I would recommend ditching the nice strap that came with the camera in the box.
+While they are all pretty, they all tell others that you have an expensive camera, who made it, and sometimes what model it is.
+I understand that we are a very brand-oriented society, but you may be better served by a quality non-slip strap that allows you to carry your camera subtly and without a bunch of big letters and flashing lights.

 Some inspiration can be a wonderful thing.
 Head out to your local library or bookstore and check out Ansel Adams, Dorothea Lange, Paul Strand, Henri Cartier-Bresson and my personal inspiration, Alfred Eisenstadt.
 Look at the composition (layout of the image), the way the light and shadows fall, the story and the emotional content.
 Learning to see will help you really enjoy your new camera.